Ways you can volunteer with Hospice of the Northwest

 Sit with patients during the last 24 – 48 hours of life, providing comfort, reassurance and solace.
 They also offer support to families and caregivers.
 Sitting at the bedside or being in the home of a dying patient is a very private and intimate time.
 Vigil volunteers are privileged to be invited to share in this experience.
 Vigil volunteers complete Patient/Family volunteer training and a short Vigil Training.
 They complete a 3 – 4 hour shift (as available) one or more times during vigils.
 Vigil activities may include gentle touch, lighting candles, playing soft music, sharing comforting words, or sitting in silence.

-Volunteers maintain the Resource Library in the lobby, containing over 1100 books and DVD’s about death, dying, grief and spirituality.
+Volunteers maintain the Resource Library in our lobby.
+This library contains over 1200+ books, as well as, DVD’s about death, dying, grief and spirituality.
 These volunteers come in weekly for about 2 hours.
 To view our online library visit: Hospice of the Northwest Resource Library

 This online version of our library is graciously set up by the City of Burlington Public Library.